eonarheim/eonarheim.github.io/docs/quickstart.md

 {% endhighlight %}

-Right now our game is pretty boring, we would like to have actors respond to user key presses.
-We can accomplish this by adding event listeners to actor for specific keys.
+Right now our example game is pretty boring; we would like to have actors respond to user key presses.
+We can accomplish this by adding event listeners to the actor for specific keys.
 In Excalibur, you can listen for the "keypressed" event; however, there is a shorthand for specific keys by just specifying the key in the "addEventListener" call.